-- A well managed budget has many uses in building a happier life.
+- A well-managed budget has many uses in building a happier life.

 5. Diversify Your Interests

 But as things expand and evolve, it becomes increasingly risky (as well as limiting to growth) to rely too heavily on that one stream of income.
-There are more opportunities for explosive growth (and much smaller risk of catastrophic failure) when a business strategically diversifies itself into new offerings, new investments, and new areas of opportunity.
+There are more opportunities for explosive growth (and a much smaller risk of catastrophic failure) when a business strategically diversifies itself into new offerings, new investments, and new areas of opportunity.
 Then if any one piece of the system fails, the others will be able to support it.
-Not to mention that any one of them could turn into a massive opportunity.
+Not to mention that any of them could turn into a massive opportunity.

-Those who run their lives like a business explore many options, and never run short of stability or opportunities.
+Those who run their lives like a business explore many options and never run short of stability or opportunities.

 6. Invest in the Future

 It’s no secret: good things take time.
 For a large business, they often take a great deal of time.
 Major projects, initiatives, and investments can take months or even years to yield value.
-At any scale, the greatest rewards will always come to those who reach into the future by planting seeds today and steadily watering them until they bear fruit.
+But, at any scale, the greatest rewards will always come to those who reach into the future by planting seeds today and steadily watering them until they bear fruit.